 what is ethical decision making in social work

-Last Updated on May 29, 2024 by Muzammil Ijaz
+Last Updated on August 18, 2024 by Muzammil Ijaz

 Decision-Making in social work is a critical aspect of the profession, guiding practitioners in navigating complex ethical dilemmas.
 Ethical decision making is the process of evaluating and choosing among options in a manner consistent with professional ethical standards.
 It involves considering the most important principles of social work, such as client autonomy, confidentiality, and social justice, while assessing potential risks and benefits.
 Furthermore, ethical decision making in social work aims to prevent harm and promote the well-being of vulnerable populations through positive actions and interventions.
 Understanding the principles and processes involved in ethical decision making is imperative for social workers to uphold the ethical standards of the profession and ensure the best possible outcomes for their clients.